khenriksson/wsd-gameshop/README.md

     price = FloatField()
 ```

+**Implementation order and listed features:**
++ Recording scores implemented after or concurrently with adding games

 ##### Quality of Work
 The code is to be commented well and according to the DRY-principle.
 Testing happens before and after merges, to make sure the code works as planned.
 The code is to be understood by anyone who wants to read it.